Azure/azure-powershell/src/FrontDoor/FrontDoor/help/Get-AzFrontDoor.md

 ```

 ## DESCRIPTION
-The **Get-AzFrontDoor** cmdletGet gets all existing Front Doors in the current subscription that matches provided information.
+The **Get-AzFrontDoor** cmdletGet gets all existing Front Doors (Classic Tier only) in the current subscription that matches provided information.

 ## EXAMPLES